 While an authentic Cowichan sweater is not one of the cheap things to buy in Vancouver, it is a unique and authentic Canadian gift that originated in British Columbia.
 Made by the Coast Salish peoples, these bulky weight yarn sweaters are nationally and culturally significant in Canada and the Coast Salish people have been knitting them since the 19th century.
 While you can find knock offs by many designers, there are plenty of authentic shops in the Vancouver area to bring your own Vancouver souvenir home!

-The Best Things to buy in Vancouver Canada Final Thoughts
+The Best Things to Buy in Vancouver Canada Final Thoughts

 Part of traveling in Vancouver is looking out for the best souvenirs and gifts to bring back from your trip!
-After reading this guide, I hope you have a few ideas of the best places to buy Vancouver souvenirs; whether from local artisans to duty free shopping at the airport!
+After reading this guide, I hope you have a few ideas of the best places to buy Vancouver souvenirs; whether from local artisans to duty-free shopping at the airport!
 But trying to narrow down what to buy in Vancouver (and what will fit into your suitcase) can be part of the challenge (and the fun).

 Visiting other parts of Canada?
 Looking for something “Canadian”?
 Check out What to Buy in Canada for Souvenirs for some more ideas!
+If you will be traveling to Banff, check out Banff Souvenirs as well!

 You can see my other posts on souvenir shopping here.